Creators are at the forefront of digital marketing — here's how to harness the creator economy.

 Platforms also provide creators with tools to help them create better content by providing more thorough analytics like the YouTube Creator Studio.

-Creators have embraced AI in 2024, and it’s likely that this trend will continue as more AI-powered tools are introduced.
-In 2023, 21% of survey respondents in the United States used AI to edit content, closely followed by 20.9% of respondents using it to generate images and videos.
+Creators have embraced AI in 2023, and it’s likely that this trend will continue as more AI-powered tools are introduced.
+In 2023, 21% of survey respondents in the United States used AI to edit content, closely followed by 20.9% of respondents who used it to generate images and videos.
 19% used AI to generate text and captions, 10.1% to research content, 10.1% to outline emails and 8.5% used AI to design graphics.
 Only 5.5% of respondents reported not using AI at all.
+It’s not just about how creators are using AI, either — using AI means better performance, too.
+Creators who leveraged Dash Hudson’s Predictive AI to predict which content would perform the best earned a 66% higher average engagement rate, 40% higher average reach and 29% more video views.

-In 2024, short-form video will continue to be popular among creators, and it’s likely that they will continue to publish content on sites that prioritize this format.
+In 2024, short-form video was popular among creators, and it’s likely that creators will continue to publish content on sites that prioritize this format.
 TikTok, which prioritizes short-form video, was the most popular among creators with 28% of creators reporting this was their favorite platform to work with, while 26% of creators reported TikTok as being the most profitable social channel.
 This is closely followed by YouTube — no doubt in part due to its short-form video function, YouTube Shorts and its revenue-sharing program for creators.
-YouTube Shorts is experiencing significant growth, with 2 billion active users in July 2023, compared to 1.5 billion in July 2022.
+YouTube Shorts is experiencing significant growth, with 2 billion active users in 2024, compared to 1.5 billion in July 2022.

-In 2023, 14.6% of creators reported that finding brand deals was their main challenge.
-In the future, creators will likely look for solutions that help connect them with brands that will resonate with their audiences and become mutually beneficial partnerships.
+In 2023, 14.6% of creators reported that finding brand deals were their main challenge, while finding brands that align with their personal beliefs has also become a large focus in 2024.
+In the future, creators will likely look for solutions that help connect them with brands that resonate with their audiences and become mutually beneficial partnerships.
 Tools like Dash Hudson’s Creator Discovery can help brands find the best UGC creators to partner with, based on a range of factors like location, interests, followers, engagement rate and more.
-Social teams can also search for potential creators by uploading a single piece of media and finding influencers who publish similar content.

 Navigating the creator economy can be complex for brands.
 Dash Hudson offers comprehensive solutions to support your creator and influencer strategies.